New GST legislation is coming in 2017 and 2018. Here’s what you need to know.

 There are two new indirect tax updates in 2017.
 Both will apply the 10% GST tax to additional products and services.

 - GST on digital products and services.
-The second is GST on electronic goods and services.
-This “Netflix tax” will apply to things like music bought online and digital streaming services.
-These are currently not subject to GST, but will be from July 2017.
+This "Netflix tax" is GST on digital goods and services, and applies to things like music bought online and digital streaming services.
+GST has been collected on these since 1 July 2017.

 New GST on low-value imported goods